ATajadod94/One-week-One-course/digging_deeper_postgres/advancefunctions.md

 SELECT 5 + round(random() * 5)

-* use a generate-series function to get x number of random numbers
+* use the _built in_ generate-series function to get x number of random numbers

 # Writing functions
 * Immutable